mollyic/MRI_qa/README.md

 ## Github download

-To run the script, you will need to download the files available on Github:
+To run the script, you will need to download the files available on Github.
+Open a terminal window at the location where you would like to store the files and run the following code.

-    mri_rater.py
-    mriqa_marker_objects_20230130.py
-    rating_config.ini
-    settings.env
-    MRIqa_tool.py
-    MRIqa_config.py
-    MRIqa_conda.py
-    modules/MRIqa_config.py

-To download these files from Github, create a folder on your local computer to store the files related to the rating tool.
-Open the terminal at this folder location, on most operating systems this can be achieved by right clicking the new folder and selecting the 'Open in terminal' option.

-When the terminal is open enter the following code to copy the repository from Github onto your local computer

 ```
+#clone the repository to your local computer
 git clone https://github.com/mollyic/MRI_qa.git
 ```
-This should create a folder within your directory that contains all the scripts listed above.

 ## Scan viewer